alrick/reddrop/README.md

 As an admin, you can configure folders that are generated in the user's Dropbox when they Reddrop a project.

 In order to access this functionality, go to Administration -> Reddrop settings.
 In this page you can add, remove or rename folders that are generated.

-## How to uninstall

-To uninstall Reddrop, simply follow this steps :

-1. run `$ rake db:migrate:plugin NAME=redmine_reddrop VERSION=0 RAILS_ENV=production` (you should make a DB backup before)
-2. remove `redmine_reddrop` from `#{RAILS_ROOT}/vendor/plugins`
-3. restart Redmine

-And that's all, the plugin is removed from your Redmine.
+# Goodies
 ## Logos

 ![16](https://dl.dropbox.com/s/4716y6t7odo6x8j/reddrop_16.png)